What Other Kids Are Reading

 From Curly to Straight

-Different chemical treatments and styling techniques are used to change the way hair looks.
+Different chemical treatments and styling techniques can be used to change the way hair looks.
 Here are some of them:

 If you have curly hair and want it to be straight: